rootindex/iterm2-phpstorm-helper/README.md

 # iTerm2 PHPStorm Helper

 Simple and easy `CMD + Click` to open php files at the right line number :white_check_mark:

-This is a bash script to help iTerm2 translate php output line numbers correctly when opening in PHPStorm.
+Bash script to help iTerm2 translate php stack traces + line numbers correctly when opening in PHPStorm.

-Feel free to sent any improvements and changes my way.
+Feel free to sent any improvements and changes this way.

 ## Examples